SubSonic-Core/SubLight/SubLight.Documentation/articles/data-model-explained.md

 * **Duplicate Configuration**: Ensures no two authorities configure the same POCO via `IEntityConfiguration<T>`
 * **Mandate Conflicts**: Validates declared access intent against denial-first constraints
-* **Lifecycle Flag Inconsistencies**: Detects misuse or overlap of lifecycle semantics across domains
+* **Lifecycle Flag Inconsistencies**: Detects misuse or overlap of lifecycle semantics across services
 * **Cross-Authority Intent Resolution**: Confirms that all declared access is valid and scoped

 Diagnostics emitted by this hook are contributor-facing and CI-ready.
 They include model type, authority name, mandate source, and validation context.
 Resolution guidance is out of scope for this document.